 The Haleakala volcano is still active, but don’t expect to see any lava flowing.
 The volcano hasn’t erupted for centuries.
 However, it’s this centuries-old volcanic activity that makes Haleakala such a draw.

 At the very top of the massive mountain, you’ll find Haleakala Crater.
-It’s a veritable moonscape that feel absolutely otherworldly.
+It’s a veritable moonscape that feels absolutely otherworldly.
 Getting out of your rental car at the top of the mountain might make you wonder if you’ve stepped out of a land rover onto mars.
 It’s barren, dry and inhospitable.
-It’s also jaw droppingly beautiful.
+It’s also jaw-droppingly beautiful.

 Haleakala’s violent volcanic past has unearthed minerals that have oxidized in the summit’s thin air.
 It’s a hilly landscape full of colors that range from rust reds to bright oranges and deep purples.
 And ascending the 10,000 feet to the top brings you to rare air.
 You’ll leave all the humidity down below to emerge onto a cold, barren landscape.
 It’s simply a transcendent experience.

 And the top of the volcano is especially beautiful on a cloudy day.
 The clouds crown the mountain, and you’ll drive through the fog to the get to the top.
 When you emerge from the mist, it’ll feel like Haleakala Crater is an island in the sky.
 It adds to the ethereal nature of the mountain top’s alien landscape.